lijun99/isce2-install/README.md

       codna activate # if you install to the base conda activate isce2 # if you install to an isce2 venv.

 By default, the CUDA modules run on GPU device 0 (currently only one GPU per task is supported).
 If there are multiple tasks or multiple users sharing the same device, the program will run slow or even crash.
 If you have multiple GPUs installed (run `nvidia-smi` to check), you may spread your tasks to different GPUs, by using `CUDA_VISIBLE_DEVICES=n` to select the device, where `n=0,1,...` up to the number of GPUs installed.
-For example, to use device 2,
+For example, to use device 2 (third GPU),

       export CUDA_VISIABLE_DEVICES=2
       topsApp.py ...
       # or one line
       CUDA_VISIBLE_DEVICES=2 topsApp.py ...

-## Linux with Anaconda3 : scons (not working on Mac)
+## Linux with Anaconda3 : scons

+**Note: SCons with Conda doesn't work on Mac.
+You may need to use macports.**

+**Note: If you plan to use Linux provided packages instead of Conda, please follow [Ubuntu 18.04 example](Ubuntu-18.04/SConfigISCE) to create a `SConfigISCE` config file.**

 1. Install Anaconda or Minoconda.
 If you only run isce2 with venv, miniconda is recommended.